Email marketing is undoubtedly one of the most important marketing channels for any company—and that’s especially true in the B2B space.

 21. Flywheel’s Year in Review Email

-Similar to Meltwater end of the year email, this email from Flywheel tells of what the company had achieved over the past 12 months.
-Not everyone can publish an annual report, but you can always summarize your biggest wins and moments in an email.
+Similar to Meltwater end of the year email, this B2B email from Flywheel tells of what the company had achieved over the past 12 months.
+Not everyone can publish an annual report, but you can always summarize your biggest wins and moments through B2B email marketing.

 22. EyeQuant’s Reintroduction Email